oxiby/oxiby-docs/src/comparison.md

 Oxiby is also not strict about the mutability of values.
 This means that Oxiby programs are not protected from data races, whereas in Rust they are prevented statically.

-If you like Rust's type system and feature set, but aren't writing a program that needs manual memory management or strict enforcement over lifetimes, Oxiby should be easier to write.

 Finally, because Oxiby produces Ruby source code rather than native code, Rust programs will be signficantly more performant.

+If you like Rust's type system and feature set, but aren't writing a program that needs manual memory management, strict protection of immutable data, or maximal performance, Oxiby should be easier to use.

 Specific examples of some of the differences between the two languages follow.